BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Geometry.rst

 constraints.
 Each face of the voxel is perpendicular to one of the coordinate x-y-z axes.

-When creating an ImageGeometry the dimension values are specified as X, Y, Z, *IN THAT ORDER* since this is most natural way to express a 3-dimensional cube.
+When creating an ImageGeometry the dimension values are specified as X, Y, Z, *IN THAT ORDER* since this is the most natural way to express a 3-dimensional cube.
 If you are going to be using an AttributeMatrix with the Image Geometry, note that the tuple dimensions will be given in **ZYX** order since the tuple dimensions are **ALWAYS** given in "C" order, or slowest to fastest order.
+The spacing value is also given as **XYZ** order and denotes the real units value of the distance that each voxel along that axis will span.
+The origin is also specified using 3 real length unit values that will locate the first voxel of the grid.
+The data is rastered from slowest dimension Z to the fastest moving dimension X in a positive direction.

+For example if you set the dimensions at 10,10,10 and the origin of -10, -10, -10 and the spacing of 2.0, 2.0, 2.0 then the physical length of each side of the Image Geometry will be 20, 20, 20 units and have a physical bounds of (-10 to 10) length units in each direction.

 .. figure:: Images/Image_Geometry.png
    :scale: 50 %